 Do you agree with my decision?
 Interested to hear your thoughts!

 Like other comparison websites, IFG pays its bills through referral fees.
-So if you use this link to invest in Wahed you get a £25 bonus on signing up which you wouldn’t otherwise and supports our journalism.
+So if you use this link to invest in Wahed you support our journalism.
 Our views and coverage remain strictly independent.